Macular Degeneration in Naples, Bonita Springs, & Fort Myers

 - Dark or empty spots in center of vision

-Macular degeneration is diagnosed by a board certified ophthalmologist via an eye exam.
+Macular degeneration is diagnosed by eye care professionals via an eye exam.
 During the exam, the doctor will dilate the pupils to see clearly into the back of the eye.
 He or she will check for a buildup of yellow deposits (known as drusen) under the retina.
 If drusen is detected, additional tests will be used to measure central vision and the health of the blood vessels in the eye.

 While there is no cure for macular degeneration, there are several treatment options available to slow its progression.
 Treatment for macular degeneration will depend on the cause and severity of the patient’s specific case.
 Making lifestyle changes such as exercising regularly and quitting smoking can reduce the risk of macular degeneration.
 Research shows that certain nutrients such as vitamin C, vitamin E, lutein and zeaxanthin can reduce the risk of macular degeneration and slow its progression.
 Wet macular degeneration can be treated in several ways including via medications designed to reduce or stop the growth of abnormal blood vessels.

 If you are suffering vision loss due to macular degeneration in Fort Myers, Bonita Springs, or Naples, our team can determine the best treatment option for your case following a thorough eye exam and consultation.
 We encourage you to request an appointment with All Saints Eye Center by contacting one of our five South Florida locations today.
 Call us at 239.592.5511 or complete an online contact form and one of our team members will be in contact with you!